-Apple Watch Series 2 review
+Apple Watch Series 2 full review

 This review was originally published on our sister site Macworld UK.

 The Apple Watch Series 2 is no longer sold by Apple but is available at some UK retailers still.
 We reviewed the Apple Watch Series 3 here.
 Read on for our original Series 2 review.

 Update 19 March: Amazon is offering the Series 2 in rose gold for £308 in its Easter Sale - the deal is available for one day only.

 It's been a while coming.
 The constantly evolving iPhone and iPad line-up has taught us to expect Apple products to be updated on a yearly basis, but the first-gen Apple Watch was on the market for 16 months before Apple delivered its successor.
 And here it is: the Apple Watch Series 2, which attempts the classic second-gen tech product trick of correcting everything that went wrong with the original, retaining everything that went right, and expanding its appeal from early adopters to the elusive mainstream.

 The Apple Watch Series 2, Apple's new flagship wearable, takes the niche-popularity Apple Watch and adds much-needed features such as GPS; improves and ratifies its waterproofing capabilities; and ups the processor clock speed so that (in concert with the streamlined watchOS 3 software) the device should be noticeably faster in use.